rgehrsitz/rex/README.md

 An action object has the following properties:

-- type: a string indicating the action type ("updateStore" or "sendMessage") (sendMessage is not yet implemented).
+- type: the supported action type, `updateStore`.
+Unsupported action types are rejected during compilation.
 - fact: a string identifying the fact to update or send.
 Based on the way Redis works, the recommendation is 'channel ' for the naming of facts.
 - value: the value to update or send.